Ste74/penguins-eggs-arch/README.md

 ## Notes
 This PKGBUILD is incomplete, I just started it.
 It's a good point to start to collaborate.

+I'm starting with penguins-eggs-manjaro, removing the follow packages from dependencies:
+* manjaro-tools-iso
+* erofs-utils
+^ glibc-locales

+Of course, now there is the need to replace them with archlinux packages, the main question is to produce an initramfs for live.

 # How to create a new release (memo for me)
 To create a new release, just edit followig lines in PKBUILD, essentiallt pkgver and _commit.